Julia-Wong/ICS4U-CPT-Julia-Sarah/README.md

 - **D** - Move Right

 ### Rules:
 1. Keep moving!
-Standing still on a tile for too long will crack it.
+Standing still on a tile for too long will make it crack
-2. Walking over an already cracked tile will destroy it, leaving a hole/void.
+2. Walking over an already cracked tile will also make it crack until it eventually leaves a hole
-3. If you walk into a hole/void, you fall and are eliminated.
+3. If you fall into a hole, you be eliminated
-4. The last player alive wins the round.
-If all remaining players fall at the same time, the match is a draw.
+4. Whoever is the last remaining player wins!
+If all remaining players fall at the same time, the match ends in a draw
+5. Make sure you have fun!